Larry0ua/ua-convert/mkgmap-stranger/stranger-ru/readme.txt

-extracted from the repository: https://velo100mapper.googlecode.com/svn/trunk rev 404
+extracted from the repository: https://velo100mapper.googlecode.com/svn/trunk
 by: maxvasilev